mewi/eshutter/README.md

 - the plug-in is not very fast because it's using single-pixel operations rather tiles.
 - the correction assumes that the band is perfectly horizontal and has a uniform color pattern across it's entire width.
 - the plugin only support RGB color images, no alpha channel yet.
+- the collected data by the "Capture" operation is saved in a file in "/tmp", which works on OSX and Linux, but probably not on Windows.

+We warmly welcome all bug fixes, feature additions, comments, etc.